fbpx

 “I saw the difference [the friendships] made on the show and… it’d be nice to bring a bit of light to people,” she said.

-Ariah is encouraging others to get involved in the Community Visitors Scheme, with friends, her mother and even her 93-year-old grandmother keen to join.
+Ariah is encouraging others to get involved in the AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ), with friends, her mother and even her 93-year-old grandmother keen to join.
 Her grandmother, who is part of her inspiration for taking part in the scheme, is teaching her to play cards in preparation for her visits once she is matched with a participant.

 Ariah said she feels it’s important to reduce loneliness in older people, and by taking part in the scheme she hopes to allow them to feel like they have family again.